theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-happenings-text.md

 In 2022 I received my certification as a Brain Longevity Specialist by the Alzheimer's Research and Prevention Foundation to deepen my understanding of mental health and how to prevent Alzheimer's disease and cognitive decline.
 With a compassionate heart and a wealth of experience, I am honored to accompany individuals on their journey toward greater well-being, empowering them to unlock their innate potential for healing and transformation.

-Asian Art Museum: Expressions in Gender in Asian Art Monday, 24 June at 3pm in Friendship Hall Expressions in Gender in Asian Art (Pride Month)
+Asian Art Museum: Expressions in Gender in Asian Art Monday, 24 June at 3:00 in Friendship Hall Gender-fluid and ambiguously gendered depictions have existed in the art of numerous Asian cultures for thousands of years.
+Often, this portrayal of people and deities of indeterminate gender was informed by the spiritual concept of nonduality.
+Explore some of the fascinating representations of gender in various Asian traditions as illustrated by objects from the Asian Art Museum’s collection.

-Ashton Craig: Father’s Day & Caribbean Themed Happy Hour Thursday, June 27th – 3pm in Friendship Hall
+Ashton Craig: Father’s Day & Caribbean Themed Happy Hour Thursday, June 27th at 3:00 in Friendship Hall
-Live Music w/ Ashton Craig , Trivia & prizes, A Rum Punch!!, Paper umbrellas & Tropical Treats!
+Live music with Ashton Craig ~ Trivia & prizes ~ Rum punch with paper umbrellas & tropical treats!
 Plus, a special cocktail for the DADS!
 Get your Island Vibes on!

-Hailing from The Caribbean, Ashton & Pan Extasy has enjoyed continued success since its inception.
+Hailing from the Caribbean, Ashton & Pan Extasy has enjoyed continued success since its inception.
 They have performed throughout the USA as well as in many Asian locations, including Indonesia, Thailand, Singapore, Japan, and Dubai.

-They have built a reputation as one of the most enthusiastic, energetic, and entertaining bands on the International dance circuit.
-They perform a wide variety of Caribbean music, Reggae, Soca, and Calypso that is accessible across all age groups and musical tastes.
+The band has built a reputation as one of the most enthusiastic, energetic, and entertaining bands in the international dance circuit.
+They perform a wide variety of Caribbean music, Reggae, Soca, and Calypso—music accessible across all age groups and musical tastes.

 ## Stephen

 14 June ~ The Mambo Kings ~ 1992 ~ 1h 46m
 The story of Cuban brothers Cesar & Nestor Castillo, who bring their unique sounds to New York in search of fame & fortune.
 While Cesar revels in the fame & the adoration of the women, Nestor increasingly finds himself mourning his homeland & lost love.
 21 June ~ Rope ~ 1948 ~ 1h 20m
 Before hosting a dinner party, a couple strangle a mutual friend to death with a piece of rope, purely as a Nietzsche-inspired philosophical exercise.
 Hiding the body in a chest upon which they then arrange a buffet dinner, the pair welcome their guests
 Directed by Hitchcock.
 28 June ~ The Celluloid Closet ~ 1995 ~ 1hr 42m
 This documentary highlights the historical contexts that gays, lesbians, bisexuals and transgenders have occupied in cinema history, and shows the evolution of the entertainment industry's role in shaping perceptions of LGBT figures.

 ## Nancy